IBM/carbon-components-ember/README.md

 ------------------------------------------------------------------------------

 ```
-ember install <%= addonName %>
+ember install carbon-components-ember
 ```

 Usage
 ------------------------------------------------------------------------------

-[Longer description of how to use the addon in apps.]
+Carbon Components need to be imported with Ember-template-component-import addon

 Contributing